Sambucus gaudichaudiana

-Sambucus gaudichaudiana, commonly known as white elderberry, is a species of flowering plant in the family Adoxaceae and is endemic to eastern Australia.
+Sambucus gaudichaudiana, commonly known as white elderberry, is a species of flowering plant in the family Viburnaceae and is endemic to eastern Australia.
 It is a perennial shrub but with stems that are produced annually with pinnate leaves that have three to eleven leaflets, small white flowers and small but edible fruit.
 It grows in cool forest and shady gorges.